 Looking back at my life, I realized that I myself had a history of depression.
 I had felt suicidal just before I entered high school, I had depressive periods throughout my time there though most of them weren’t severe.
 In college, I had contemplated suicide during my freshman year, my sophomore year, and my junior year – mostly for different reasons.
 The first time, I was saved by my philosophizing ways – overcome by nihilism, I decided to give faith a chance.
 The second, a good friend from church forced me to spend the night at her house.
 The third, I had called my closest friend from high school who worked Nightline at Columbia.
 I had never actually attempted suicide, but I had been seriously considering it.
 I assumed that because I had experienced despair so often that it was just normal; that contemplating suicide was an ordinary part of the human experience.

 Still, I suspected that taking medication was not the answer; I felt as though there must be some other way to deal with it, like I had many times before.
 Hadn’t my counselor admitted that at times, I didn’t sound depressed?
 I experienced great delight when I explained my work as an intern at The Veritas Forum and when I told her about my boyfriend.
 Maybe just talking would help?
 A part of me suspected that my sin – that chiefest of all sins, Pride – was playing some role in all of this, and I questioned whether talking without dealing with spiritual issues would even help.
 I figured I would give it a shot, but of course, I got sick with the flu and had to cancel our third meeting, and spring break put things on hold, and I just never ended up going back to meet with her after our second talk.
-Not to mention that having yet another meeting wasn’t exactly going to reduce my stress levels.
+Not to mention that having yet another meeting wasn’t exactly going to reduce my stress levels since I know where to find delta 8 near you.
 Without the serious symptom of suicide, I just thought my depression was something I could handle on my own.*

 Yet my coursework grew increasingly unbearable.
 When I missed a deadline for another philosophy class, I stopped attending it.
 I couldn’t bear facing the professor and I couldn’t bear facing my shame by sitting down and actually writing it.
 When I talked to my friends, I admitted to being overwhelmed and stressed but never quite admitted how deep my troubles actually were.
 I liked to think that I was saving them from worrying about me, but I suspect even more deeply that my pride prevented me from being fully honest.
 Confessing how close I was to failing would confirm my deepest fear that my friends were indeed more beautiful, more intelligent, and more talented than I. Though I’ve never met any man who loved me quite so unconditionally – I couldn’t breath a word to my boyfriend out of fear that he’d stop caring for me once he knew how weak and incapable I really was.
 Knowing how much my parents were giving up to send me to Harvard, I couldn’t reveal to them how much I was really struggling.
 When I tried to work, all I could do was stare down the wall of my own insecurity, doubting whether I even deserved to be at Harvard at all.